 - Is the Kawasaki Ultra 150 still in production?

 - No, the Kawasaki Ultra 150 is no longer in production.
-It was discontinued after 2005.
+It was discontinued in 2005.

 - What is the engine size of the Ultra 150?